Bahrain or the Kingdom of Bahrain.

 It had several names before it was called Bahrain.
 In the Greek era, it was known as Tylos.
 It was also known as Delmon. and before Islam, it was known as Awal (was an idol form of bullhead, located in the current island of Muharraq,) and was worshiped by the people of that region.

-As for the five triangles, they represent the number of five
+The five triangles represent the number of five pillars of Islam.

 Like most Arabic-speaking countries, the official language of Bahrain is Arabic.
 Most government communications are in Arabic, while some documents are translated into English when the targeted audience is non-Arabic speakers.

 The English language is the de facto national working and primary business language.
 It is a compulsory second language in most of the schools in Bahrain.
 Also, several newspapers are issued in English, as well as several TV channels and radio broadcasts.
 Commercial road signs all over the country are bilingual, displayed both in English and Arabic.

 The Persian language is still actively used by mainly the Persian immigrants who have a long history in Bahrain.
 It is a Western Iranian language with three modern varieties spoken in the country: western Persian, Dari, and Tajik.

 Bahrain is an Islamic state, making Islam its official religion.
 Muslims in Bahrain make up the majority of the population, accounting for 89.2% of the total population.
 Christians make up 9% of the population, while 9.8% of the population embraces other religions.

 Bahraini Dinar BHD

 The climate of the Kingdom of Bahrain is characterized by low rainfall, extreme humidity, and heat.
 Its climate is known as heat exhaustion.
 Its climate in the summer is very dry, humidity is high and the temperature is high.
 In winter, the climate is moderate, rain is low, The fall season is characterized by two short seasons in the Kingdom of Bahrain.